Smith College Botanic Garden

 SDS 300di Seminar: Topics in the Applications of Statistics and Data Science-Disability Inclusion and Data Analytics (4 Credits)

 Students learn the social model of disability and critical disability theory as well as research design and process, and work on a research project analyzing disability inclusion public data.
 The statistical methods covered in this course may include logistic regression, multivariate analysis, factor analysis, etc. Students are expected to submit their final projects to a journal, conference or competition by the end of the semester.
 Prerequisite: SDS 201, SDS 220 or ECO 220.
 Restrictions: Juniors and seniors only.
 Enrollment limited to 15.
-Instructor permission required. {M}
+Instructor permission required.
+Mathematics

 Fall, Spring, Variable